sebastienh/textually.net/content/documentation/markdown/markdownSpecificElements.md

 # Mardkown specific elements

-In Stylo, CSS is used to stylize the Markdown text.
+In Stylo, CSS is used to style the Markdown text.
 Some Markdown elements have no correspondent HTML elements, so two elements were added specificifically for Markdown*: `html-block` and `reference`.

 - `html-block`: An `html-block` defines any HTML block in a Markdown source.